elefevre/elements-of-unit-testing-style/README.md

 Finally, notice how proficient you are in your production code?
 That comes from years of practice.
 It also comes from a production development environment.
 Use those to your advantage.

-Tell a story using the test names
+Tell a story with the method name
 ---------------------------------

-There is actually dome (healthy) debate on how to name your test methods in a unit test class.
+There is actually some (healthy) debate on how to name your test methods in a unit test class.
 My preference is to let my method names tell me a story.
 For this, I like my method names to start with a verb that lets me describe what will be tested, in functional terms if possible.

 For example, here is a test method: